mcobject/extremedb-rs/extremedb_sys/README.md

 matching their C counterparts.
 Most applications will never call the functions declared in this package directly.

 A few environment variables must be set prior to building this package.
-For the details, refer to the documentation.
+For details, refer to the documentation.

-Notice that an existing installation of *e*X*treme*DB 8.2 is required to build this package.
+Note that an existing installation of *e*X*treme*DB 8.2 is required to build this package.
 An evaluation *e*X*treme*DB package can be requested at the [McObject website](https://www.mcobject.com).